Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

-For the medium-rate BCH (127,64) code, shown in Fig.~\ref{ferber127_64_bch}, achieving the ML lower bound, ML-LB \cite{bossert2022hard}, is more challenging.
-ISD-Dual \cite{bossert2022hard} comes within 0.2 dB of the ML-LB by generating approximately $10^4$ TEPs on-the-fly based on recalculated bit reliability.
-In contrast, our proposed NMS-DDS2 scheme, with the same nominal decoding length of $10^4$, lags behind with a gap of about 0.4 dB to the ML-LB.
-Regarding BER, RNN+SS+PAN \cite{lian2019learned} slightly leads BP-RNN only in the high-SNR region, while both trail the proposed NMS by at least 1.0 dB from a FER of $10^{-2}$ onwards.
+From the above simulation results for LDPC, RS, and BCH codes, one key finding is that NMS consistently exhibits a curve slope comparable to the various ML curves.
+This implies that the performance gap between NMS and ML will not widen with SNR.
+In contrast, the flatter curves of NBP variants reveal a fundamental limitation that would resort to frequent OSD post-processing when targeting the ML bound.

-From the simulation results for LDPC, RS, and BCH codes, one key finding is that NMS consistently exhibits a curve slope comparable to the various ML curves.
-This implies that the performance gap between NMS and ML will not widen significantly as the SNR increases.
-In contrast, the flatter curves of NBP variants suggest a fundamental limitation that would be difficult for a succeeding OSD stage to overcome at higher SNRs when targeting the ML bound.
-A closer comparison of the similar-rate LDPC (128,64) and BCH (127,64) codes reveals similar ML curves for SNRs below 3.0 dB.
-The LDPC code is favored in this region because its hybrid NMS-OSD scheme can approach the ML bound with lower complexity, attributable to the efficiency of its NMS component.
-A further distinct advantage of the proposed hybrid architecture is its ready extensibility to longer codes.
-In comparison, the status quo is that most decoding schemes in the literature are limited to codes with block lengths below 100, as detailed in our prior work \cite{li2025effective}, due to concerns regarding effectiveness, efficiency, or complexity.
+Concerning the LDPC (128,64) and BCH (127,64) codes of similar rates, a close examination of Figs.~\ref{ferber_ldpc_128_64_code} and \ref{ferber_127_64_bch_code} reveals that both codes demonstrate similar ML curves in the SNR region below 3.0 dB.
+Thus, the LDPC code is favored in this region because its hybrid NMS-OSD scheme can approach the ML bound at the cost of lower complexity, which is mostly attributed to its NMS component.
+However, in the high-SNR region, the BCH code is likely to take over the advantage due to its better FER performance, as can be inferred from the steeper ML curve of the former.
+Another distinct advantage of the proposed hybrid scheme is its ready extensibility to longer codes.
+In contrast, most dedicated decoding schemes in the literature are limited to codes with block lengths below 100 and are hardly scalable due to the curse of dimensionality known in the community.